scylladb/scylla-graphite-monitoring/README.md

     -it scylladb/tessera
 ```

-The command above, when setting GRAPHITE_URL, assumes that the graphite web
+The command above, when setting GRAPHITE_URL, assumes that the graphite web server
 from `metrics-server` is available on local port `80`.
 Note that the host name
 must be reachable from your browser, not just the machine on which you run
 tessera.